sliminality/wasm-trace/README.md

 unneeded exports, imports, and functions.
 - [Binaryen](https://github.com/WebAssembly/binaryen/), a compiler
 toolchain for WebAssembly.
-In particular, we're using the `wasm-dis` tool to disassemble a `.wasm` binary into the readable `.wast` S-expression format.
+In particular, we're using the `wasm-dis` tool to disassemble a `.wasm` binary into the readable `.wat` S-expression format.
 - [Node.js](https://nodejs.org/) with WebAssembly support.

 ## Team